IsteNITC-Website-2023/istetechquilla/content/posts/what-if-quantum-physics-could-be-applied-to-biology.md

 poster_design_by: G. Rakesh
 cover: "/images/what-if-quantum-physics-could-be-applied-to-biology_-rakesh.jpg"
-description: Ever since the discovery of quantum physics exploded into our world, and made every simple concept more interesting (and complex), scientists have tried to seek the quantum state everywhere.
-Even so far as to merge quantum physics with biology.
+description: Ever since the discovery of quantum physics exploded into our world, scientists have tried to seek the quantum state everywhere- even so far as to merge quantum physics with biology.
 cover_image: "/images/what-if-quantum-physics-could-be-applied-to-biology_-rakesh.jpg"
 poster_designed_by: G Rakesh